LinkedIn Automation Tools: The Risks and Rewards

 - Be as targeted as you can.
 It pays dividends.

 - Personalize your interactions for higher response rates.

 - Perform good housekeeping to keep on the right side of LinkedIn.

-A Note from Melonie:
+A note from Melonie:

 I want to thank Will van der Sanden for providing this article on LinkedIn automation.
-Will is the founder of Dux-Soup, the only LinkedIn automation tool I recommend, because I like the way it mimics natural user behavior.
+Will is the founder of Dux-Soup, the only LinkedIn automation tool I recommend because I like the way it mimics natural user behavior.

-To try out Dux-Soup, click here, but remember to follow the best practices laid out in this article for automation on LinkedIn.
+To try Dux-Soup, click here, but remember to follow the best practices laid out in this article for automation on LinkedIn.